 Milwaukee Brewers vs. San Francisco Giants

-The Milwaukee Brewers look to get back to winning as they host the San Francisco Giants for game two of their series on Saturday.
-The Giants are -130 favorites over the Brewers with an over/under run total set at 7.5 runs.
+The Milwaukee Brewers and the San Francisco Giants meet up for game one of a three game series at Miller Park in Milwaukee.
+The Brewers are -120 favorites over the Giants with an over/under total of 6.5.